Disjunctions with stopping condition: Non-extendable partial truth predicates

 We answer both questions in the negative.
 We will give a proof for a general cut satisfying some additional conditions.
 It is however known that such cuts may be even required to be elementary initial segments which are recursively saturated models of $\PA$.
+Every recursively saturated model of PA has elementary cuts that satisfy the condition.